-The partner from the University of Basque Country successfully applied fibre Bragg grating (FBG) sensors for online detection of impact using a dedicated sensor network.
+The partner from the University of Basque Country successfully applied Fibre Bragg grating (FBG) sensors for online detection of impact using a dedicated sensor network.

-WP07 Signal management
+WP7 Signal management

-This work package belonged to the implementation phase.
+This WP belonged to the implementation phase.
 It has addressed many aspects of signal management.
-These aspects are extremely important due to the complex structure of the Efull-scale parts requiring e.g. advanced methods for reducing complexity and high dimensionality of data.
+These aspects are extremely important due to the complex structure of the ?full-scale parts? requiring e.g. advanced methods for reducing complexity and high dimensionality of data.